zaidansani/thevault/content/the repository/cs2109s/Notes/Uninformed Search.md

 > **Optimality**: Optimal, if step cost is always positive

 Given the cost of the optimal solution $C^{*}$ and the lower bound on the cost of each action $\epsilon$, the time complexity and space complexity can be seen as:

 $$
 O(b^{1+\lfloor{C^*}{\epsilon}\rfloor})
+$$

-$$Note that is all the costs are equal, this reduces to BFS.
+Note that is all the costs are equal, this reduces to BFS.

 > [!note] Breadth-first-search is UCS with equal costs.

 # Depth-First-Search (DFS)

 For UCS, the frontier used is a **Stack**, which follows the **Last-In-First-Out** policy.